redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 3. If you're testing an all VM setup, make sure you have copied the public key portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virtual machine host.

 4. Create a deploy-overcloudrc script to set variable values you'll need to deploy the overcloud.
 Note that the variables must be exported so that their values are picked up by instack-deploy-overcloud.
+Example rc files containing example values for above variables can be found in [Instack FAQ](http://openstack.redhat.com/Instack_FAQ).

        # CPU: number of cpus on baremetal nodes
        # MEM: amount of ram on baremetal nodes, in MB